manishavidhatedhole/My-Resume-Builder/README.md

 ## Introduction

 Welcome to the Resume Builder Website project!
-This project is developed by Kundan, Prasad, Himanshu, and Pragati to provide a user-friendly platform for creating and managing resumes.
-Whether you are a job seeker or someone helping others build their resumes, our website aims to streamline the process and make it more efficient.
+This project is developed by Manisha Dhole to provide a user-friendly platform for creating and managing resumes.
+Whether you are a job seeker or someone helping others build their resumes, my website aims to streamline the process and make it more efficient.

 ## Features